Ashok0/HL2VREssentials/README.md

 4. Place the extracted "materials", "models", and "sounds" folders in a new folder i.e. "zDak Total Textures Pack" and move this folder to \Your Mod Organizer 2 folder\mods\
 5. Optionally remove the following files from the zDak pack as the vanilla textures look better in VR: decal_policeline01a.* and traincar_bars*.*
 6. Launch MO2.
 Drag and drop the zDak pack ABOVE any other texture mods in the left window pane.
 This gives existing mods in the mod list the highest priority.
 They will continue to work normally and the zDak pack will retexture anything not covered by the Repack.

-## Configuration

-#### Launch Settings
-With Mod Organizer 2, you can set custom commands to run at starup by placing them in: *\Your Mod Organizer 2 Folder\mods\Config File\cfg\autoexec.cfg*
-(Do not place settings in the autoexec.cfg in your Steam folder as this file is not used by MO2.)

 ## Known Issues
 - When using Mod Organizer 2, saved games are stored in MO2's \overwrite\save folder and will not be synced with Steam Cloud.